 Other situations may require more drastic interventions.
 If your employment relationship has degenerated and turned toxic, then we will trigger a severance negotiation commensurate with your circumstances, pain and suffering.
 This will buy you a financial bridge to find better employment elsewhere.

 And finally, when unreasonable demands from employers escalate to a point of no return, some employees may quit in frustration.
-If this describes your situation, contact us right away.
+If this describes your situation, contact our team of Toronto employment lawyers right away.
 We will advise you of the next steps, that might include filing a constructive dismissal lawsuit.

 About The Author

 Simon Pelsmakher is an employment lawyer and a fierce advocate for employee rights at Lecker & Associates.
 We have proudly represented employees for over 35 years in disputes against their employers.

 If you believe your employer is making unfair demands on you for overtime hours, contact us for an assessment.
 We have the experience to advise you better than most.